-Trash & Recycling
+Trash and Recycling

-Outdoor trash storage is not permitted due to bears.
+Outdoor trash storage is not permitted because of possible scavenging by bears.
 The Village accepts household trash at a compactor located at the wastewater treatment plant.
-A charge is added to the each property owner's water and/or sewer bill.
+A solid waste charge is added to the each property owner's water and/or sewer bill.